michelleplunkett/michelleplunkett.github.io/_portfolio/Discussion_7.markdown

 An organizational culture is one that is described as, "the shared values, principles, traditions, and ways of doing things that influence the way organizational members act" (Management).
 Some things that are involved with the creation and development of an organization's culture are symbols throughout the company, the organizational structure of the business, the routines of the employees, the organization's mission & vision, etc.

-I particularly like this quote from the "Parents & Educators" subpage on Krannert's website that captures the employee's views about Krannert: "At Krannert Center, weâ€™re devoted to making the arts accessible to everyone, and weâ€™re particularly excited when young people feel the energy and positive benefits from being inside the arts."
+I particularly like this quote from the "Parents & Educators" subpage on Krannert's website that captures the employee's views about Krannert:

+> "At Krannert Center, we are devoted to making the arts accessible to everyone, and we are particularly excited when young people feel the energy and positive benefits from being inside the arts."

 From this quote, I can interpret these things about the employees who work there:

 * Devoted to making the arts accessible
 * Creating a positive environment to experience the arts